Deitmar-Phillotts/Deitmar_Phillpotts.io/README.md

 LOL!! (*me getting with the times*)

 ## My Interests
+I find solace in my own company, I live trouble free and I try to keep my mind clear.
+I have very few interests, I'd rather go to bed.
-    * I am interested in the human being.
+With that said , I'd say I am interested in ;
-    * Technology
-    * Differnt Types of Music
+    * the Human being.
+People are mezmerizing.
+    * Technology ; of all kind.
+Machinery is amazing, AI all of it.
+    * Differnt Types of Music ; I love all music.
+I think music is speech to your heart and neverves.
+Hear music you love and you feel it in your skin.

 ## Websites I Find interesting
     1. [Youtube](www.youtube.com) It has a lot of valuable information, not just short form videos.
 I listen to;
         * Ted Talks
-        * Interviews of CEOs , Execs, People with real guidance to help you develop etc.
+        * Interviews of CEOs , Execs, People with real guidance to help you develop your mind, etc.
-    2. [Spotify](www.spotify.com), I use the app more music than I know what to do with.
+    2. [Spotify](www.spotify.com), I use the app.
+It has more music than I know what to do with.
 Beautiful invention, much better than Napster.
     3. Also I found Robinhood (*investment*), don't know much.
 Learning little at a time.